artemderkach/STM32F446RE-examples-zig/README.md

 ## 31_usart
 Sending char (u8) through USART.
 Data is received in terminal via `screen /dev/ttyACM0 115200`, 115200 is baud rate.
+This example is limited to sending only one char `u8`.

 Files used:
 - `main.s` - contains both vector table